-Program integrity remains one of the Department's top priorities and ensuring that essential benefits are available to the individuals and families who are eligible for them is foundational to the agency's work, particularly as the Commonwealth continues to navigate the unprecedented impacts of the COVID-19 pandemic.
+Program integrity remains a top priority for the Department and ensuring that essential benefits are available to the individuals and families who are eligible for them is foundational to the agency's work, particularly as the Commonwealth continues to navigate the unprecedented impacts of the COVID-19 pandemic.
 Nearly all individuals receiving public assistance through DTA programs use benefits as intended - to meet their family's basic needs.
 The Program Integrity Division's fraud-fighting procedures and initiatives are comprehensive, creative, and effective.
-DTA plans to continue to focus our efforts on developing additional tools and data collection analysis that will further our program integrity goals in Fiscal Year 2021 and beyond.
+DTA plans to continue to focus our efforts on developing additional tools and data collection analysis that will further our program integrity goals in FY2022 and beyond.